coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 components or focuses the spells require, and must pay any XP costs required for the spells.
-The act of working on the armor triggers the prepared spells, making them unavailable for casting during each day of the armor's creation.
+The act of working on the armor triggers the prepared spells, making them unavailable for casting during each day of the armor’s creation.
 (That is, those spell slots are expended from his currently prepared spells, just as if they had been cast.)

 Creating some armor may entail other prerequisites beyond or other than